 Emergency squads and any other health providers who are called to assist in the event of a health emergency must provide CPR (cardiopulmonary resuscitation) and attempt to resuscitate patients by medically appropriate tactics.
 Those people who do not wish to be resuscitated must speak with their doctor about whether a medical DNR or Do Not Resuscitate is appropriate to order.
 When you have this order prepared by your doctor, the order can address the various methods used to revive people such as chest compression, electric heart shock, artificial breathing tubes, and special drugs.

-What If I Have Conditions on my DNR?
+What If I Have Conditions On My Arizona DNR?

 When you are having the discussion with your doctor, you can discuss if a DNRCC or Do Not Resuscitate but provide “comfort care” during medical emergencies.
 If you have this, you will receive only care to give you relief and nothing to keep you alive artificially.
 Many terminally ill patients opt for this version of a DNR.